 Table of Contents

-FANBOYS stands for the seven coordinating conjunctions in English:
+The word FANBOYS represents the seven coordinating conjunctions in English:

 1. Joining Two Words